angular/angular/aio/content/guide/schematics-for-libraries.md

 </code-example>

-In the console, you will see that the schematic was run and the `my-data.service.ts` file was created in your application folder.
+In the console, you see that the schematic was run and the `my-data.service.ts` file was created in your application folder.

 <code-example language="bash" hideCopy="true">